SomeWeekendReading/someweekendreading.github.io/_posts/2020-11-09-vaccine-efficacy-data.md

 [reference 1](#fn1), or you can read Derek Lowe's excellent summary in <sup id="fn2a">[reference 2](#fn2)</sup>.

-## Added 2020-Nov-10, because I just can't let this alone
+## Added 2020-Nov-10, because I just can't leave this alone:

 Hey, it's good news, and this is 2020, right?
 I can't just walk away from this.
 As astute readers may recall, we solved a similar problem in